Summer Reading and Assignments

 United States History: Click here for assignment.
 Virtual Assignment Option: Click here

-Honors US HistoryAmerican Creation: Triumphs and Tragedies in the Founding of the Republic, Joseph J. Ellis.
+Honors US HistoryAmerican Dialogue: The Founders and US, Joseph J. Ellis.
 Click here for assignment

 AP United States History: Killer Angels, Michael Shaara.
 Click here for assignment